-I have had 4 hips replaced, 4 knees replaced, and 2 shoulders replaced.
+I have had 4 hips, 4 knees, and 2 shoulders replaced.

-I have been in hospital about 40 times.
+I have been in hospital for a week or more about 40 times.

 I had cataracts removed at the age of 13 due to high daily doses of the oral steroid prednisone.